CREATIVE CORNER CO-OP

 Each family pays a one time $100 New Members Fee.
 This fee does not apply to alumni families (i.e. returning students or their siblings).

-An Activity Fee covers programming provided by external sources, either inside or outside of the classroom (past years have included Pawsitively Pets, Trips to High Park Nature Centre, or Swansea School of Dance).
+A $75 per year Activity Fee covers programming provided by external sources, either inside or outside of the classroom (past years have included Pawsitively Pets, Trips to High Park Nature Centre, or Swansea School of Dance).

 There is a Fundraising Fee of $100 per family.

 For detailed information about fees and schedules, please contact us.
+Fees may be subject to change based on CWELCC implementation and/or regulations.